 <Note: This Graphic is interactive if embedded in html online>

+[On the graphs: is this World GDP, US, or what?
+3 or 5-year moving averages would probably be better, with lines.]

 The world we have lived in since World War Two has certainly not been perfect, but compared to the terrible preceding decades, it was politically and economically stable.
 Over the past decade or so, however, economic and political events have called into question the prevailing global order.
 In the midst of a global pandemic that has driven international trade, investment, and travel to their lowest levels in memory, there is reason to wonder if the world we have known is on its last legs.